Statistics, Regressions and Lists

-You can now display the residual plot by going to the Regression menu and choosing Residual plot.
+You can now display the residual plot for any regression model by going to the Regression menu and choosing Residual plot.

 Similar to the Statistics application, it is also possible to deactivate a data table from the Data tab so that it does not appear on the graph.

 The calculator is now able to manage lists as accessible objects.
 All the lists you have created are available in the var key menu.
 Lists of data entered in the Statistics and Regressions applications are also available in this menu and accessible in other applications.

 Use braces to define a list.
 You will find them in the Toolbox key menu.
 You can call an element using parentheses.